Death toll from General Motors ignition switches rises to 57

 As of Friday, he received 479 death claims and 3,866 injury claims.
 Of the injury claims, 94 will get compensation, up from 87 a week ago.

 Feinberg has received a total of 4,345 claims.
-Of those, 666 were deemed ineligible and 151 are eligible for payments.
-Feinberg is reviewing or seeking documents for the rest.
+Of those, 666 were deemed ineligible, while Feinberg is reviewing or seeking documents for the rest.